peekuh/blog/peekblog/content/posts/SIWA.md

 This is fairly straightforward to achieve using the cryptography library in python.
 Convert the resulting public key to PEM format and use it to decode the JWT.
-If all goes well, you should now have the JWT’s payload with a couple of other keys as well.
+If all goes well, we should now have the JWT’s payload with the user's details.

 ```python
 class AppleOauthCallback(View):